 Theme numero uno: Health.
 This is definitely my most "back burner" goal.
 I haven't started working out still, but I've definitely shifted my focus slightly.
 In May I went 31 days without sugar, as a bit of a post-exam cleanse.
 Since then, I've fallen off the wagon.

 But I'll take progress as progress.
-In addition, I'm walking a ton more.
+In addition, I'm walking a lot more.
 I've started walking to work which is in and around an hour (my coworkers have taken to making fun of me relentlessly for this).
-It can seem a little tedious sometimes, but it gets me outside so kind of that whole two birds, one stone thing.
-Plus I get to work.
+It can seem a little tedious sometimes, but it gets me outside which is kinda two birds with one stone.
+Plus I get go to work.
 Three birds, one stone?

 The next theme was social media.
 I wanted to consider social media as a job, something that needed to get done.
 Not something to do when it was convenient.
-Focus on authentic growth on my social media platforms.
-I'm still getting a hand on balancing everything, but I got Twitter.
+Focus on growth on my social media platforms.
+I'm still learning to balance everything, but I'm getting there.
+I even got Twitter.
 I never use it, but you can't win every battle.

 However, this goal can be so frustrating.
 As much as I want to disconnect, to enjoy just being somewhere, social media feels like this necessary evil.
 An unexpected aspect of this theme, was learning to balance my use on social media.
 Scrolling through Instagram isn't productive, but writing a blog post or editing an Instagram post?
 That qualifies as productive.

 Next theme you ask?
 To study harder.
 To be honest, I did pretty well in this department and I am super excited for my classes in the fall.
 But as much as I'm open and honest about my life, publishing my grades is not something I'm going to be doing.
 Moving on.